orospakr/sharpify/README.md

 Included is a test suite, include both unit and integration tests.
 You'll need a NUnit harness to run them.

-To run the integration tests (ie., test the Adapter against the actual upstream service.
+To run the *live* integration tests (ie., test the Adapter against the actual upstream service:

+(note that the live integration tests can't test with great coverage because they can't guarantee what fixture data is in your test store, and what data is there will likely differ from mine and produce different results.
+Still, this harness is convenient to have in development, if nothing else)

 1. Sign up for a [Shopify Partner account](http://www.shopify.com/partners);